umap-project/umap/SECURITY.md

 ## Reporting a Vulnerability

-You spoted a security issue?
-Please contact directly @yohanboniface or @davidbgk about it.
+You spotted a security issue?
+Please send a mail to security@umap-project.org.